THE REAL COST OF BURNOUT

 I hope this description helps identify and understand the kind of risks you might be taking.

 Many of the people I know, who are perhaps already showing signs of burnout, will never admit, that they are constantly tired, or feeling negative about their work.
-If I bring it up with a client, often they immediately change the conversation.
+If I bring it up with a client, they often immediately change the conversation.

-Thinking they are failures will trigger shame, and the thought that there’s something wrong with them will follow shortly.
+The thought of being a failure will trigger shame, and the thought that there’s something wrong with them will follow shortly.
 As Brené Brown says in her TED talk: “Shame is a focus on self, guilt is a focus on behaviour.
 Shame is, “I am bad.”
 Guilt is, “I did something bad.”

 And because shame questions self, most people will not ask for help.